RoroTiti/OC_P5/README.md

   - ``user`` : the user who has access to the database created previously
   - ``password`` the password of the user

-### Run the app and populate the database
+### Run NutriChecker and populate the database

-- You can now start the app with the following command
+- You can now start NutriChecker with the following command
 ```
-python .\main.py
+python main.py
 ```

-In order to populate the data from the OpenFoodFacts API, the app contains an user friendly assistant helping you to download the data.
+In order to populate the data from the OpenFoodFacts API, NutriChecker contains an user friendly assistant helping you to download the data.
 To access it, go to ``Outils``, ``Mise à jour des données...``

 - On the window which will open, click on ``Charger la liste``.
 It will fetch relevant categories from the OpenFoodFacts API.